-The nervous system and the important sensory organs play a key role in the day-to-day functioning of the animal.
+The nervous system and the important sensory organs play a key role in the day-to-day functioning of an animal.
 The nervous system integrates and controls the various functions of the body, while the sensory organs detect the various stimuli in the bird’s environment that it reacts to.
-Many of the functions are actively controlled i.e. are voluntary in nature, while others are not consciously controlled, but operate in an involuntary or automatic manner.
+Functions are actively (voluntarily) or automatically (involuntarily) controlled:

 Voluntary control occurs where the animal, in its response to some activity or stimulus, has a choice in what actions (if any) it may take.
-It chooses to respond in one way or another e.g. to move a particular part(s) of it’s anatomy.
-The nerves making up this voluntary part of the nervous system are called voluntary or somatic nerves.
+It chooses to respond in one way or another, such as to move a particular part(s) of its anatomy.
+The nerves that make up this voluntary part of the nervous system are called voluntary, or somatic, nerves.

 The brain is located in the head and is well protected by the bones of the cranium.
 The brain consists of a number of parts, which in turn consist of various special cells that have the ability to detect, recognise, remember and direct.
-Thus the brain is the core or centre of control of the many functions and activities of the many systems, organs and tissues that make up the bird’s body.
+Thus the brain is the control centre for the many functions and activities of the many systems, organs and tissues that make up the bird’s body.

 The parts and major regions that make up the avian brain are as follows:

-The olfactory lobes of the fore brain are the receptor areas for the olfactory nerves and are the centre for smell while the optic lobes are the receptor areas for the optic nerve and are the centre for sight.
+The olfactory lobes of the forebrain are the receptor areas for the olfactory nerves and are the centre for smell, while the optic lobes are the receptor areas for the optic nerve and are the centre for sight.
 The optic lobes of poultry are very large when compared with those of other species in relation to total brain size.
-This indicates that sight is a major factor in the normal behaviour of fowls.
+This indicates that sight plays a major role in the normal behaviour of fowls.

 The very small gland called the pituitary gland, or hypophysis, is associated with the hypothalamus.
 This gland is of major importance as an endocrine gland, so much so that it is often called the “master” gland.
 Many of its secretions regulate the operation of many other glands as well as the functions of the systems, organs and tissues of the bird.

-The spinal cord, as the name suggests, is a cord of nerve tissue extending from the medulla oblongata of the brain at one end to almost the full extremity of the vertebral column at the other and located in the canal provided for that purpose.
-The spinal cord, with the brain, constitutes the Central Nervous System often referred to as the CNS.
-Like the brain, the spinal cord is well protected, firstly by its spinal fluid and sheath that encloses it, all to be fully enclosed within the bones of the vertebral column.
+The spinal cord, as the name suggests, is a cord of nerve tissue that extends from the medulla oblongata of the brain along almost the full extremity of the vertebral column through the canal provided for that purpose.
+The spinal cord and the brain constitute the Central Nervous System (often referred to as the CNS).
+Like the brain, the spinal cord is well protected, firstly by its spinal fluid and the sheath that encloses it, all of which is fully enclosed within the bones of the vertebral column.
 The various nerves that provide for the control of the various systems, organs and tissues of the body leave the spinal cord through appropriate openings located in the joints between the different vertebrae.

-If the spinal cord should be broken, the connection between the brain and the parts that it controls will be broken and hence control of the effected parts will be lost e.g. a break of the spinal cord in the lower back will result in the loss of control of the legs i.e. paralysis and other functions that take place below the break.
+If the spinal cord should be broken, the connection between the brain and the parts that it controls will be broken and hence control of the effected parts will be lost.
+For example, a break of the spinal cord in the lower back will result in the loss of control (paralysis) of the legs and other functions that take place below the break.

-There are a number of different types of nerve endings on nerve cells depending on the task they have to carry out e.g. feel, smell, hear, see or perceive touch.
-The bird may then react to these stimuli and direct via the nerves a particular system, organ or tissue to respond.
-Those that send messages to the muscles to respond are often called “motor nerves” or “motor neurones”.
+There are a number of different types of nerve endings on nerve cells depending on the task they have to carry out, such as smell, hear, see or perceive touch.
+The bird may then react to these stimuli and the response is directed via the nerves of a particular system, organ or tissue.
+Those that send messages to the muscles to respond are often called “motor nerves” or “motor neurons”.
 The types of nerve endings associated with touch include those specifically for pain, touch, cold, heat and pressure.

 The sensory organs receive the various stimuli from the bird’s environment.
 Depending on the mode of action of the stimuli, special endings on the nerves will perceive that stimulus.
 The sensory organs include:

 The eye of the fowl is fairly large in relation to the size of the bird.
-There are two eyes – one on each side of the face so that only a 26° of angle directly to the bird’s front has binocular vision (Binocular vision occurs when both eyes see an object.
+There is one eye on each side of the face and only a 26° angle directly to the bird’s front has binocular vision (Binocular vision occurs when both eyes see an object.
 This is an important aid to distance perception).
-There are two main eyelids, with a third, a very thin membrane called the nictitating membrane, being located in the front corner of each eye.
+There are two main eyelids and a third very thin membrane called the nictitating membrane, which is located in the front corner of each eye.
 While the eye is open, this membranous “eyelid” is only partially visible.
 It is capable of covering the eyeball with a very fast movement to provide protection to that organ.

 The eyes play an important part in the bird’s perception of the environment and it is believed they see colours in much the same way as do humans.
-One exception in the structure of the eye is the presence of pectin – believed to have the function of retaining acuity or sharpness of vision even after long periods of fixed staring.
+One exception in the structure of the eye is the presence of pectin which is believed to have the function of retaining acuity, or sharpness of vision, even after long periods of fixed staring.

-The eyes function by the image of the “seen” object being projected through the lens of the eye onto the retina.
-Located on the retina are the receptive rod and cone cells.
-The image is “seen” by these cells.
+The eyes function by projecting the image of the “seen” object through the lens of the eye onto the retina.
+Located on the retina are the receptive rod and cone cells, and the image is “seen” by these cells.
 It is then transmitted by the optic nerve as a “signal” to the optic lobes of the brain where the signal is recognised for what it is – the image of the object being “seen”.
 Special muscles associated with the lens change the shape of the lens to control the focus of the eye onto objects at different distances.

 The fowl’s eye is well supplied with tears that drain from the eye into a collecting sac and then into the nasal cavity via a special duct.
 A very fine, sensitive, transparent membrane called the conjunctiva covers the surface of the eye ball and the inside of the eye socket.
-This membrane is affected when birds contract conjunctivitis – an infected and/or inflamed conjunctiva.
+This membrane can become inflamed and/or infected if the bird contract conjunctivitis.

 The ears of the fowl are located on each side of the face behind the eye.
 While the ear is very similar to that of mammals, there are some differences.
-The fowl’s ear does not have a pinna or ear flap or lobe and the three bones of the mammalian middle ear are replaced by a single structure of bone and cartilage.
+The fowl’s ear does not have a pinna, ear flap or lobe and the three bones of the mammalian middle ear have been replaced by a single structure of bone and cartilage.

-The fowl hears by sound waves entering the outer ear canal and applying pressure in waves on the tympanic membrane.
-The wave like nature of sound causes the tympanic membrane to vibrate.
+The fowl hears by sound waves that enter the outer ear canal and apply pressure in waves on the tympanic membrane.
+The wave-like nature of sound causes the tympanic membrane to vibrate.
 This vibration is transmitted by the columella to the cochlea where special nerve endings receive it and transmit it by the auditory nerve to the brain where it is recognised as sound.

 This is the organ of smell.
 In fowls it is not very highly developed and it is believed that smell is of secondary importance to the other senses in the location and choice of food.
 The loss of a chicken’s ability to smell does not seem to influence either its selection of food or other behaviour.